-Open seven days a week, the library houses a comprehensive circulating collection in multiple formats and a wide variety of programs and services.
+The library houses a comprehensive circulating collection in multiple formats and a wide variety of programs and services.
 In addition to the two large community rooms and story time room, four smaller meeting rooms are available for programs, meetings, quiet study and literacy tutoring.
 A public makerspace, The Hive, offers unique tools, activities and events for hands-on learning.
 A drive-thru window offers convenient checkout and return of library materials to customers on the go.

 The Jimmie B. Keel Regional Library, a gift from the Winn-Dixie Foundation, replaced the old Northwest Regional Library building on Premiere Drive.
 The branch is named in honor of Jimmie B. Keel, former Assistant County Administrator, in recognition of his 35 years of passionate, caring service to Hillsborough County.

 The Friends of the Jimmie B. Keel Regional Library are active partners who operate the Carousel Bookstore located in the north lobby of the library.
 They use funds raised by bookstore sales to pay for library programs for adults, teens and children as well as the purchase of furniture, fixtures, technology and art to enhance the facility, including the seven life-sized carousel animals by local artist Cindy Niemi Seifert installed in the children's room.